alemsiz/mt-exercise-03/README.md

     ./scripts/generate.sh

-The output path for the generated sample can be changed.
+The output path for the generated sample can be changed by editing the `--outf` argument.

 # Modifications for Part 1